seungyeon-k/SMF-public/README.md

   - `--example` specifies an index for the interpolation examples.
 The value should be `0`, `1`, or `2`.
   - `--device` specifies an GPU number to use.
   - `--run` specifies a name for an experiment.
-  - If you see the results in tensorboard, run this code:
+  - If you want to see the results in tensorboard after code execution, run this code:
   ```
   tensorboard --logdir interpolation_results/tensorboard --host {ip address}
   ```